Lucinda Sullivan

-Lucinda Sullivan (1831 - 29 August 1881) was an Irish philanthropist, writer and promoter of children's welfare, and founder of the Sunbeam House.
+Lucinda Sullivan (1831 – 29 August 1881) was an Irish nurse, philanthropist, writer and promoter of children's welfare, and founder of the Sunbeam House.

 Early life and family

 Lucinda Sullivan was born Lucinda Brady in 1831, most likely in Castleconnell, County Limerick.
 Her father was Captain William Edward Brady, chief constable of police in Castleconnell, having previously served as a lieutenant in the 2nd West India Regiment.
 Her mother was William's second wife, Lucinda Catherine (née Forester).
 Sullivan was the youngest child, with one older sister, and three older half-siblings.
-No records survive of her early years, but it is likely that she was well educated.
+No records of her early years survive, but it is likely that she was well educated.
 She married Robert Sullivan on 22 December 1865 in Monkstown parish church.
 The couple lived at Clarinda Park West, Dún Laoghaire for two years.
 Her husband suffered a stroke in 1867, and died on 11 July 1868 having been nursed by Sullivan for his final year.
 He bequeathed her £45,000 in his will.